We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Re-growing Pineapple

-Growing pineapples from scraps is something we’ve tried and had great success with.
+We’ve tried growing pineapples from scraps and have had great success.
 All you need is the leftover crown from a pineapple.

 Once you’ve cut the crown off about an inch below the leaves, let it sit for a few days so the end can dry out and callus over.
 This helps prevent it from rotting when you plant it.

-Now the key is patience.
-It can take up to 3 years for your pineapple plant to produce fruit [1].
+Now, the key is patience.
+It can take up to three years for your pineapple plant to produce fruit [1].

 Here are some of our favorite herbs that will thrive with a second chance at life: